 9. CREDIT APPROVAL.
 Shipment and delivery of goods and performance of work shall at all times be subject to the ap-proval of Contractor's credit department and Contractor may at any time deeline to make any shipment or delivery or perform any work except upon receipt of payment or upon terms and condi-tions or security satisfactory to Contractor.
 By signing this agreement, or any part of it, may only be cancelled with Contractor's written approval.
 In the event of cancellation of his agreement, or any part of it, may only be cancelled with Contractor's written approval.
-In the event of cancellation of his agreement, or any part of its may only be cancelled with Contractor's written approval.
-In the event of cancellation of his agreement, or any part of its may only be cancelled with Contractor's written approval.
-In the event of cancellation of products or work in process, effective on the date Contractor receives notice of cancellation; (c) the cost of any materials and supplies which Contractor shall have purchased to perform and which cannot be readily resold or used for other or similar purposes; (d) a restocking fee; and (e) any expenses incurred by Contractor shall have purchased to perform and which cannot be readily resold or used for other or similar purposes; (d) a restocking fee; and (e) any expenses incurred by Contractor shall have purchased to perform and which cannot be remediated or such tenths agreement for Contractor's default, wholly or in part, by giving Contractor written notice of termination of subcontractor by a received a written notice of termination only if Contractor has received a written notice of termination on the cannot of termination of the dulk, you shall be relieved of the circumstances) after Contractor
+In the event of cancellation of his agreement, or any part of it, may only be cancelled with Contractor's written approval.
+In the event of cancellation of products or work in process, effective on the date Contractor receives notice of cancellation; (c) the cost of any materials and supplies which Contractor shall have purchased to perform and which cannot be readily resold or used for other or similar purposes; (d) a restocking fee; and (e) any expenses incurred by Contractor written notice of termination of subcontracts or purchases related to this agreement.